-Just as with any line of credit, if you don’t keep up repayments, this can negatively impact your business’s credit score.
+Just as with any credit line for business, if you don’t keep up your RCF finance repayments, this can negatively impact your business’s credit score.
 There are many ways you can ensure a revolving credit facility does not lead to bad credit with these tips below:

 Don’t make multiple applications for revolving credit - Too many applications for credit does not put you in a good light for lenders.
 Before you apply, it’s essential first to understand anything in your application that could be a red flag to lenders.

 Pay off balances each month - Just like a credit card for business - you should pay your balances off each month to keep on top of your borrowing.
 Paying off balances each month shows lenders you are responsible - this can help you unlock high credit limits in the future which can support your business’s growth.